Brown lory

-The brown lory (Chalcopsitta duivenbodei), also called Duyvenbode's lory, is a species of parrot in the family Psittaculidae native to New Guinea.
+The brown lory (Chalcopsitta duivenbodei), also called Duyvenbode's lory, is a species of parrot in the family Psittaculidae native to northern New Guinea.

 Taxonomy

 The brown lory is one of three species in the genus Chalcopsitta.
 Within the genus, it is basal to the two other species.

 The generic name comes from the Greek khalkos, meaning bronze, and the Modern Latin psitta, meaning parrot.
 The specific epithet commemorates the Dutch merchant Maarten Dirk van Renesse van Duivenbode.

 The species is monotypic.
 Populations from northeastern New Guinea are sometimes treated as a distinct subspecies, C. d. syringanuchalis, on the basis of differences in plumage.
 Birds from the Sepik River area have also been proposed as a separate subspecies C. d. intermedia, but are almost universally subsumed into the nominate or (where two subspecies are recognised) into syringanuchalis.

 Description

 The brown lory has a black beak, yellow-streaked face, white tail and mostly dark brown plumage.